ferencberes/twitter-crawler/examples/graph_stream/README.md

 # Graph stream example

-In this example we demonstrate how to create a graph stream from Twitter data using Python socket programming.
+In this example, we demonstrate how to create a graph stream from Twitter data using Python socket programming.

 # Overview

-Our tiny streaming framework has two components.
+Our streaming framework has two main components.
 A socket is used for communication between the producer and the consumer.

 ## Producer

-- collects Twitter data related to the latest news on the fly:
+- collects tweets with the Twitter Streaming API in real-time:
    - only English tweets with the following hashtags are collected:
    #BREAKING, #BREAKINGNEWS, #breakingnews
 - **sender of the graph stream:**